 By enabling people throughout Delaware and Chester Counties to serve others through their volunteer efforts, we have enriched the giver as well as those given to.

-A critical factor in our ability to fulfill this role over the years has been the support of the
+critical factor in our ability to fulfill this role over the years has been the

 question: Is it doing any good?
 We know from countless comments from the people whose lives we have touched that yes, a great deal of good.
 Young people have gotten their start in our afterschool program and gone on to college and, in one case, doctoral study.
 And we continue to seek more systematic evidence of the effects of our work.